savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ## When to use

 This module should be used with trainees who need or want to have a technical understanding how Apple's approach on accessibility.
-It can be useful for product managers or designers who want to understand Apple accessibility features, and understand what's under the hood (especially for the last sections).
+It can be useful for product managers or designers who want to understand Apple accessibility features, and what it takes to implement them (especially for the last sections).

 ## Introduction